nvi-inc/fs-vgos/fs-vgos.md

     sometime RFI can cause the value to be off, but it should always be between 10 and 40 during recording.
 If valeus are outside the nominal ragnget they will be shown in inverse video.

-> For the old server, RMS values close to 32 and inverse video is not used.

 6. Tsys IF0 and IF1 about 50-100 (may lower at Wf due to use of a preliminary cal value), may be jumping a bit